Maldives jails two journalists for reporting on president’s alleged affair

 He said Muizzu had given the media unprecedented access and welcomed scrutiny of his policies.
 “We strongly believe that a responsible, vibrant and free press is a cornerstone of our democracy,” he said.

-News media freedom groups, opposition leaders and legal experts disagreed.
+Press freedom groups, opposition leaders and legal experts disagreed, however.

-The Committee to Protect Journalists urged authorities to release Shahzan and Nasir and “end judicial harassment of their news outlet”.
+The Committee to Protect Journalists described the actions against Adhadhu “judicial harassment” and called for Shahzan and Nasir’s release.

 The Maldives Journalists Association called the sentences “unprecedented in the Maldives’s democratic history” and argued that the court’s gag order failed the constitutional tests of legality, necessity and proportionality.